My name is Rebecca and I blog about my travels and other life adventures as a single mom.

 I grew up in a small town in Canada and had a pretty kooky childhood.
 My parents and our neighbours were always playing practical jokes on each other like switching furniture while we were away, or installing fire hydrants on each others lawns.
 When I was eight, my mom and two girlfriends took their eight kids to Greece for a whole summer where we ran wild on the beaches, befriended the locals, and I caught an incurable case of the travel bug.

-I studied French and Fine Art at the University of Guelph because French was my weakest subject and I love art.
+I studied French and Fine Art at the University of Guelph.
 I took my second year off to be an ‘au pair’ in Paris, France, had all kinds of adventures, fit in trips to Italy, Greece, England, Switzerland, Belgium and Spain, and came home fluent.
-I loved France so much, I went back two years later with a group of students from the University of Guelph to study for one year at the University of Nice.
+I loved France so much, I went back two years later with a group from the University of Guelph to study for one year at the University of Nice.
 Then I thought I better learn Canadian French too, so I did a semester at McGill University in Montreal.
 It took me 5 and a half years to get a four year degree but I had a ton of fun doing it!

 After I graduated, I really didn’t know what to do so I went backpacking for a year.

 I backpacked around Singapore, Thailand, Malaysia and Indonesia for five months and Australia for seven.
-After seeing the world and having so many adventures, I REALLY didn’t want to start a ‘normal’ life, so I left for Vancouver where I lived for half a year before I found a job teaching English in Japan.
+After seeing the world and having so many adventures, I REALLY didn’t want to start a ‘normal’ life, so I flew to Vancouver where I lived for half a year before I found a job teaching English in Japan.

 I ended up in Japan for the next five years, teaching English and running a bed

 and breakfast out of my mountain home with my boyfriend.
 We started a company called “Konichiwalks” for foreigners living in Tokyo who wanted to get out of the city and enjoy mountain biking and hiking in the Japanese Alps with us.
-I also did a ton of travel from Japan to Vietnam, Myanmar, Korea, and other south east Asian countries whenever I could.
+I also did a ton of travel from Japan to Vietnam, Myanmar, Korea, and other south east Asian countries whenever I had the chance.

 In 2000, we left Japan and got married in Costa Rica.
 Forty of our friends and family came to the wedding and it was amazing.